-Öğreten and the five journalists were kept in police custody for a record 24 days, following which Öğreten, along with DİHA editor Ömer Çelik and BirGün employee Mahir Kanaat, was jailed pending trial on the charge of “terrorist group membership.”
+Öğreten and the five journalists were kept in police custody for a record 24 days, following which Öğreten, DİHA editor Ömer Çelik and BirGün staff member Mahir Kanaat were jailed pending trial on the charge of “terrorist group membership.”
 The remaining three journalists were released pending trial.

-The first hearing of the trial into the six journalists took place on 24 October 2017 at the Istanbul 29th High Criminal Court of Istanbul on October 24, 2017.
+The first hearing of the "RedHack trial" against six journalists took place on 24 October 2017 at the Istanbul 29th High Criminal Court.
 The court ruled for Ömer Çelik’s release pending trial and the continuation of Öğreten and Kanaat’s detention. Öğreten and Kanaat were released pending trial at the end of the second hearing, on 6 December 2017.

 The 11th hearing of the case was held on 15 December 2020.
 The court decided to send the case file to the prosecution for the preparation of their final opinion and adjourned the trial.
 The next hearing is scheduled for 9 July 2021 at the Istanbul 29th High Criminal Court.